 The fact that phone numbers, real-life location, and users’ full names are included in the data is especially concerning.
 In addition, SMS and Push notification spam are becoming increasingly more prevalent even though most countries made these practices illegal many years ago.

-For example, hackers can use the scraped data to conduct sophisticated phishing attacks or social engineering attacks.
+For example, hackers can use the scraped data to conduct sophisticated phishing or social engineering attacks.

-Identifying individual users’ phone numbers makes it possible for cybercriminals to send fake SMS messages to affected users pretending to be various entities such as Facebook itself or even banks.
+Identifying individual users’ phone numbers makes it possible for cybercriminals to send fake SMS messages to affected users pretending to be various entities such as Facebook or banks.

 Users will then be invited to click on a link to either claim a prize, update their security settings, change their passwords, or do something similar.